ros2/design/articles/150_roslaunch.md

 Other kinds of event handlers could be supported by building on a locally defined function.
 They could be something like a user-defined "lambda" defined in the description of the launch file, or even a built-in event handler function which just publishes the events as ROS messages.
 In the latter case, it could be either be a subscription to a topic (which needs no a priori registration with the launch system) or a service call (which was registered with the launch system a priori).
-So if it is a topic, the subscription could be considered an event handler.
+So if it is a topic, the subscription object, with its callback, could be considered an event handler.
 In the case of a service, which would be called by the launch system and handled by a user defined service server, the service server (and it's response) would be considered the event handler.

 #### Handling of Events